astoned/Guttag-2013-Finger-Exercises/README.md

 #Finger exercise: When the implementation of fib in Figure 4.7 is used to
 #compute fib(5) , how many times does it compute the value fib(2) ?

+Finger 7.1

+#Finger exercise: Implement a function that meets the specification below.
+Use
+a try-except block.